-3.1 Members shall not misrepresent, either directly or indirectly, their skills, training, professional credentials, identity or services.
-3.2 Members shall provide only those services for which they are qualified through education or experience and which are allowed by their practice acts and other pertinent regulation.
+3.1.
+Members shall not misrepresent, either directly or indirectly, their skills, training, professional credentials, identity, or services.

+3.2.
+Members shall provide only those services for which they are qualified through education or experience and which are allowed by the applicable state athletic training practice acts and other applicable regulations for athletic trainers.

-3.3 Members shall provide services, make referrals, and seek compensation only for those services that are necessary.
+3.3.
+Members shall provide services, make referrals, and seek compensation only for those services that are necessary and are in the best interest of the patient as delineated by professional statements and best practices.

-3.4 Members shall recognize the need for continuing education and participate in educational activities that enhance their skills and knowledge.
+3.4.
+Members shall recognize the need for continuing education and participate in educational activities that enhance their skills and knowledge and shall complete such educational requirements necessary to continue to qualify as athletic trainers under the applicable state athletic training practice acts.

-3.5 Members shall educate those whom they supervise in the practice of athletic training about the Code of Ethics and stress the importance of adherence.
+3.5.
+Members shall educate those whom they supervise in the practice of athletic training about the Code of Ethics and stress the importance of adherence.

-3.6 Members who are researchers or educators should maintain and promote ethical conduct in research and educational activities.
+3.6.
+Members who are researchers or educators must maintain and promote ethical conduct in research and educational activities.